Uber, Lyft, and Other Ride-Hailing Apps – Top 3 Pros and Cons

 Ride-hailing companies create jobs and boost the economy.

-There are more than two million Uber and Lyft drivers in the United States.
+In 2018, there were more than two million Uber and Lyft drivers in the United States.
 Uber reported $12.9 billion in 2017 take-home gross revenue for its US drivers.
-Drivers have flexibility to set their own hours, a benefit that 80% cite as important to them; nearly one in four (23%) were unemployed prior to becoming a driver.
-63% of drivers work behind the wheel fewer than 20 hours per week, using the job to supplement their incomes and pay bills.
+Drivers have flexibility to set their own hours (a benefit that 80% cite as important to them) and 23% were unemployed prior to becoming a driver.
+63% of drivers work behind the wheel fewer than 20 hours per week, using the job to supplement other incomes and pay bills.

 The Economic Development Research Group found that Uber contributed $17 billion in gross domestic product to the US economy, as well as $580 million in added business productivity and $11 million in additional spending by international visitors who use ride-hailing to travel to more locations than they otherwise would have.